selflein/selflein.github.io/_posts/2022-11-18-diffusion_practical_guide.md

 Diffusion models define a forward and backward process:

 * the forward process gradually adds noise to the data until the original data is indistinguishable (one arrives at a standard normal distribution $N(0, \mathbf{I})$)
-* the backward process aims to reverse the forward process, i.e., start from noise and then gradually try to restore data
+* the backward process aims to reverse the forward process, i.e., start from noise and then gradually tries to restore data

-One aims to learn the backward process, so one can generate new samples by starting from random noise.
+To generate new samples by starting from random noise, one aims to learn the backward process.

-To be able to start training a model that learns this backward process, we need to know how to do the forward process one aims to reverse.
+To be able to start training a model that learns this backward process, we first need to know how to do the forward process.

-The Gaussian noise one adds at every step $t$ is controlled by parameters $\beta_t$ that increase as $t \rightarrow T$ so we get random Gaussian noise in the end:
+The forward process adds noise at every step $t$ controlled by parameters $$ \{\beta_t\}_{t=1, \dots, T}, \beta_{t-1} < \beta_t, \beta_T = 1 $$:

 $$
 \begin{equation}